Modern Data Stack: the guide to business success

 Data warehouses

-The scalable architecture of cloud data warehouses , such as Amazon Redshift , Snowflake , Google Big Query and Azure Synapse , allows you to store and query huge volumes of data quickly.
-Therefore, these are essential tools in building a modern approach to data .
+The scalable architecture of cloud data warehouses, such as Amazon Redshift, Snowflake, Google Big Query and Azure Synapse, allows you to store and query huge volumes of data quickly.
+Therefore, these are essential tools in building a Modern Data Stack.

 Data lakes